karina-talibzhanova/prog-p5/peerreviews.md

 * TELL ME ABOUT P5 FFS
 * i mean, you do tell me about the properties your class can take but like.... see above

+All relevant sources were acknowledged along with their respective licensing.
+The component's purpose is also explained.

+Nowhere in this documentation is p5 mentioned.
+This means that a user with no knowledge of p5 would not be able to get this code working with theirs and they would be forced to do extra research by following the links in the documentation to openprocessing and infering from there that they need to use the p5 libraries.
+Additionally, there is an entire chunk showing GitHub commits which is unnecessary as all a user wants is a working piece of code with adequate documentation.
+While the constructor is described in terms of the parameters it takes and what they change, there is no mention of what kind of values are required.
+It's possible to deduce for some of the arguments that they require an integer input, but the rest are not explicitly stated.
+A similar problem is found in the explanation of the methods (the setters).

+The example is explained in that the purpose of the sliders is detailed.
+It was good to see the maximum and minimum values being stated where appropriate.

 ### Code Quality
 * mostly passes linter
     * one instance of mixed tabs and spaces
     * also, entire code block in draw method should be indented
 * commenting is pretty good
     * a bit confusing on lines 132 - 144

+The code mostly passes the linter, though there appears to be one instance of mixed tabs and spaces.
+Additionally, the entire code block in the 'draw' method should be indented.
+The comments in the code are well written and concise, though there on lines 132-144, they are slightly confusing.